The Early Years

 Over the forty-five years that I have been taking railway photographs a myriad of equipment has been used with varying degrees of success!
 Unlike my friends at the time, who set out using 126 Instamatics, I always used 35mm right from the start.
 I initially used this Exa SLR that was handed down from my mum.
 This was a basic but robust camera that served me well for a while.
 It had no light meter so I used an external meter attached by a chain to the camera strap.
 At least this taught me about the reciprocal relationship between aperture (f value) and shutter speed.
 This Exa camera had two weak points.
 The first was that its maximum shutter speed was a merge 1/150th sec. so a moving train presented a challenge!
 Secondly, it had a waist level pentaprism viewfinder through which images were reversed.
 This had its own challenges, least of which was that it made portrait pictures virtually impossible to compose!
 In hindsight, the biggest mistake that I made when using this camera was that I used a cheap brand of film that was supplied 'free' when you sent your film off to be processed and printed.
 These negatives have not survived well and have seriously deteriorated.
 I have not been able to rescue some of them even using my Photoshop skills to maximum effect!

-By the end of 1978 and after saving all my paper round money and earnings from other jobs I had got enough to upgrade from the Exa.
-The only 35mm in my reach was either a Zenith or Practika.
+By the end of 1978 after saving all my paper round money and earnings from other jobs I had got enough to upgrade from the Exa.
+The only 35mm camera within my reach was either a Zenith or Practika.
 I chose the former and eventually bought it in December 1978.
 Despite its agricultural feel, it was a major upgrade from the Exa as it had a 1/500th maximum shutter speed.
 It also had a built-in light meter but it was not yet through the lens metering.
 The image below is the actual camera that is still in my possession.
 I also had a 135mm telephoto lens and a flash that I carried around in a hard leather shoulder camera bag.
 This camera was a tough bit of kit and survived a number of mishaps.
 It took some reasonable shots but the meter had a propensity to underexpose and I never quite got to grips with why this was.
 I also used better quality film and went over to slides during 1979.
 I used Kodachrome 64 that was a superb film but was chronically slow, particularly in winter months.
 It was also expensive for a 16-year-old boy with a part-time job working at a kennels so every shot had to count!

 I became irritated by the size and weight of the Zenith and mum's old Rollei B35 had become available as she had invested a huge amount in a new Canon AE1.
 The Rollei was the antithesis of the Zenith in virtually every respect.
 I started using it from late 1979 and it proved to be a reliable accompaniment on my trips.
 It was capable of producing some superb images for such a diminutive size.
 Its main limitation was the relatively short focal length of the lens.
 This meant that you had to compose very carefully to avoid the subject being a distant spot in the middle of the image!
 I continued to use Kodachrome 64 in the Rollei and these images have survived well, but for some fungus.
 The only issue with the camera was that there was a couple of tiny particles of foreign matter within the structure of the lens.
 Occasionally these would spoil a picture appearing as a small dark spot within the image; usually in an obviously conspicuous place like the middle of a yellow front end!
 However, contemporary scanning and judicious use of the Photoshop clone tool has enabled them to be eradicated!